Skip to main content

 data.idThe primary key of the affected row

-data.old, data.newThe fields that changed and their before/after values. old is null on CREATE; new is null on DELETE
+data.old, data.newThe fields that changed and their before and after values. old is null on CREATE; new is null on DELETE

-data.old and data.new only contain fields that actually changed.
-If you need the full current state of the entity, requery it via the API using data.id.
+data.old and data.new contain only the fields that changed, and one side is always null on a CREATE or DELETE, so don’t assume both are populated.
+If you need the full current state of the entity, requery it through the API using data.id.
 The webhook is a change notification, not a full snapshot.

 Signature verification

 Every delivery includes an HMAC signature in the x-ion-signature header.
-Verify it before trusting the payload — anyone can hit your endpoint, only ION knows the secret.
-The signature is computed as:
+Verify it before trusting the payload.
+Anyone can reach your endpoint.
+Only you and ION hold the secret.
+The signature signs the receiver URL plus the data field’s keys and values (alphabetically sorted, null values excluded), not the raw body:

 params = sorted_alphabetically([f"{k}:{v}" for k, v in data.items() if v is not None])